-We firstly consider a C-R network with $\mu = i\omega CR$.
-We compare the absolute values of the four asymptotic formulæ (40,41,42,43) obtained by using the spectral method with the numerical calculations of the absolute network conductance |Y| with C = 1nF and $R = 1k\Omega$ as a function of ω for four different configurations of the system, with different percolation paths for low and high frequencies.
-The results of this comparison are shown in Figure 11 in which we plot the numerical calculations together with the asymptotic formulæ for a range of values of N given by N = S(S - 1) with S = 10, 20, 100.
-We can see that the predictions of the asymptotic formulæ (40,41,42,43)fit perfectly with the results of the numerical computations over all of the values of N considered.
-Indeed they agree both in the (square-root) power law emergent region and in the four possible percolation regions, and clearly demonstrate the effect of the network size.
+We firstly consider the case of p = 1/2 ($\epsilon = 0$) for the C-R network with complex $\mu = i\omega CR$.
+We compare the absolute values of the four asymptotic formulæ (49,50,51,52)obtained by using the spectral method with the numerical calculations of the absolute network conductance |Y| with C = 1nF and $R = 1k\Omega$ as a function of ω for four different configurations of the system, with different percolation paths for low and high frequencies.
+The results of this comparison are shown in Figure 14 in which we plot the numerical calculations together with the asymptotic formulæ for a range of values of N given by N = S(S-1) with S = 10, 20, 50, 100.
+We can see from this that the predictions of the asymptotic formulæ (49,50,51,52) fit perfectly with the results of the numerical computations over all of the values of N considered.
+Indeed they agree both in the (square-root) power law emergent region and in the four possible percolation regions.
+The results and the asymptotic formulæ clearly demonstrate the effect of the network size in these cases.

-We next look at an R-R network with $y_1 = 1/R$ and $y_2 = \mu/R$, with real μ and R as above.
-Again we compare the predictions of the asymptotic formulæ (40,41,42,43) with the numerical computations of |Y| in this case.
-Again we see an excellent agreement in all cases, as shown in Figure 12.
+As a separate calculation, we look at the results obtained for the R-R network with conductances 1/R and μ/R with real μ and with R as above.
+Again we compare the predictions of the asymptotic formulæ (49,50,51,52) with the numerical computations of |Y| in this case.
+Again we see an excellent agreement in all cases, as shown in Figure 15.

-Figure 11: (color online) Comparison of the asymptotic formulæ obtained from the spectral derivation with the numerical computations for the C-R network over many realisations, with p = 1/2 and network sizes sizes S = 10, 20, 100, N = S(S - 1).
+Figure 14: (color online) Comparison of the asymptotic formulæ obtained from the spectral derivation with the numerical computations for the C-R network over many runs, with p = 1/2 and network sizes sizes S = 10, 20, 50, 100, N = S(S-1).